 Thanks Tony Husband.

-Second part of that Oink!
-Holiday Special up in a few days and #29 will be on sale on Friday 30th May... but that's not all.
+The second part of that Oink!
+Holiday Special will be up in a few days and #29 will be on sale on Friday 30th May, but that's not all.
 Next month we've something rather special to look forward to.
 Something which was released on Thursday 25th June 1987.
 I'm not telling you a thing yet so you'll just have to wait to see what it is.
 But for now, Mark Rodgers and the talented Mr Lezz see us off on our flights home: